-The purpose of the Emergency Medicine Education Fellowship at UMMS-Baystate, regional campus of the University of Massachusetts Medical School, is to provide new clinicians with the necessary mentored experience and didactics to become successful, independent, future leaders in academic emergency medicine.
+The purpose of the Emergency Medicine Education Fellowship at UMass Chan Medical School-Baystate, is to provide new clinicians with the necessary mentored experience and didactics to become successful, independent, future leaders in academic emergency medicine.

 We offer a 1-year fellowship with an option for a second year to earn a Masters in Graduate Medical Education.
 Our curriculum focuses on preparing the next generation of EM faculty with flexible concentrations in UME, GME, Simulation, Education Innovation, and Education Research.

 Ryan Clark, DO

 - Length of the fellowship: 1 or 2 years

 - Number of fellows: up to 2

 - Yearly census: 122,000+ visits

 - 25% pediatrics | 21% admissions | 5 Level 1 trauma cases per day

 - 50 full-time board-certified faculty with varied research, education, and administrative responsibilities

 - Fellowships in ED ultrasound, pediatric EM, research, administration, and wilderness medicine